antarctica/metadata-library/README.md

 Configuration schemas are stored as JSON files in the `bas_metadata_library.schemas` module, and loaded as resource files from within this package to validate record configurations.
-Schemas are also made available externally through the BAS Metadata Standards website, [metadata-standards.data.bas.ac.uk](https://metadata-standards.data.bas.ac.uk), to
+Schemas are also made available externally through the BAS Metadata Standards Resources website, `https://metadata-resources.data.bas.ac.uk`, to allow:
-allow:

 1. other applications to ensure their output will be compatible with this library - where they can't, or don't want to, use this library directly
 2. schema inheritance/extension - for standards that inherit from other standards (such as extensions or profiles)

+**Note:** These schemas used to be available at `https://metadata-standards.data.bas.ac.uk`, these URLs no longer work.

 Configuration schemas are versioned (e.g. `v1`, `v2`) to allow for backwards incompatible changes to be made.
 Upgrade/Downgrade methods will be provided for a limited time to assist migrating record configurations between schema